andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 _Always Be Setting Expectations_

-Whilst it doesnt have the same ring to it as _Always Be Closing_, setting expectations is **the most important part** of software delivery.
+Whilst it doesn't have the same ring to it as _Always Be Closing_, setting expectations is **the most important part** of software delivery.
 It should be the very first thing we do, and the very last thing we do.

 Business stakeholders with aligned expectations are connected to reality.
 They are armed with up-to-date information about the software initiative being delivered.
 They were well-primed at the start of it, they participate in constant feedback loops, they are supplied detailed summaries at short and frequent intervals, they are involved in all decision making, and they have an always-evolving but clear overall picture of the delivery.
 They feel like they are "on the journey" - one being directed by a competent and capable delivery engine.